 What to do to be prepared

-- Check for hot weather warnings and for poor air quality reports, and let tenants know when they may be at risk
+- Assign leads to monitor hot weather warnings and for poor air quality reports, and let tenants/clients know when they may be at risk

-- Remind tenants how to stay cool and breathe safely with verbal, written, and illustrated communication
+- Remind tenants/clients how to stay cool and breathe safely with verbal, written, and illustrated communication

 - Have building meetings and emphasize the risks, related illness symptoms, and precautionary measures

-- Ensure that your building staff is aware of the risks, symptoms, what to do, and how to communicate with tenants
+- Ensure that your building staff is aware of the risks, symptoms, what to do, and how to communicate with tenants/clients

-- Have your staff check in on elderly and vulnerable residents, and encourage tenants to check on each other, especially during the time when local health authorities issues weather related health warnings
+- Have your staff check in on elderly and vulnerable residents, and encourage tenants/clients to check on each other, especially during the time when local health authorities issues weather related health warnings

 - The map may include places such as community centres, libraries, shopping malls, cinemas, etc.